LaravelDaily/Laravel-Reservations-Course/course/06 - Managing Activities and Assign Guides.md

     Route::resource('companies.activities', CompanyActivityController::class); // [tl! ++]
 });
 ```

+**Notice**: this is not the first CRUD where we use Nested Controllers, but it's not the only way.
+In this case, it's just my personal preference to implement multi-tenancy this way, to access records only with their company ID in the URL.
+You may build CRUDs differently, with URLs like `/activities`, `/guides`, and others, and check `company_id` in another way, like using [Global Scopes](https://laravel.com/docs/10.x/eloquent#global-scopes) with the `auth()->user()->company_id` value.

 As for the navigation, we will add the `Activities` link after the `Guides`.